 17. Wieliczka Salt Mine is the world’s oldest operational salt mine.
-Salt was excavated from the 13th century and produced table salt contentiously until the year of 2007.
+Salt was excavated since 13th century and the mine produced table salt contentiously until the year of 2007.

 18. The education system has been the main focus in Poland since the 12th century.
 Jagiellonian University of Krakow worlds 19 oldest universities.
 It was founded by King Casimir III in 1364.